Graham Harman

-Graham Harman (born May 9, 1968) is an American philosopher and academic.
+Graham Harman (born May 9, 1968) is an American philosopher.
 He is Distinguished Professor of Philosophy at the Southern California Institute of Architecture in Los Angeles.
 His work on the metaphysics of objects led to the development of object-oriented ontology.
 He is a central figure in the speculative realism trend in contemporary philosophy.

 Biography

 Harman was born in Iowa City and raised in Mount Vernon, Iowa.
-He received a B.A. from St. John's College in Annapolis, Maryland in 1990, and went on to graduate school at Penn State University to earn a master's degree, studying under philosopher Alphonso Lingis, in 1991.
+His maternal grandparents were of Luxembourgian and Czech descent.
+He received a B.A. from St. John's College in Annapolis, Maryland in 1990 and went on to graduate school at Penn State University to earn a master's degree, studying under philosopher Alphonso Lingis, in 1991.
 While pursuing a Ph.D. at DePaul University, Harman worked as an online sports reporter, an experience which he credits for developing his writing style and productivity.
 After finishing his degree in 1999 he joined the Department of Philosophy at the American University in Cairo, where he taught from 2000-2016, leaving at the rank of Distinguished University Professor.
-He has also been a visiting faculty member at the University of Amsterdam, University of Turin, and Yale University.
+He has also been a visiting faculty member at the University of Amsterdam, University of Innsbruck, University of Turin, and Yale University.
 Since 2013 he has been a faculty member at the European Graduate School.